-The overall objective function is normalized as in \eqref{eq:full_obj}.
-We compare the LBBD with a monolithic MILP (detailed in \ref{app:FJSP_monolithic_ilp}) based on the time-indexed formulation of the FJSP presented by \cite{ku2016mixed}.
+\end{small} The objective function of the master is normalized as in \eqref{eq:full_obj}.
+We compare LBBD with a monolithic MILP (see Appendix G of the supplementary materials) based on the time-indexed formulation of FJSP presented by \cite{ku2016mixed}.
 It is interesting to notice that the SPACES graph forces the monolithic ILP to follow a time-indexed formulation, while the subproblem of our LBBD can employ models that do not have to stick to this kind of formulation; in particular, the one we use in the subproblem does not.
 No warmstart solution is supplied to models.
-We employ the IIS (Irreducible Inconsistent Subsystem)~\citep{gleeson1990Identifying} provided by the solver to retrieve $\mathcal{I}nf$.
-The tests are performed on a dataset\footnote{The dataset can be retrieved from \cite{DVN/AXMPOS_2025}} created from those of \cite{brandimarte1993routing} and \cite{fattahi2010dynamic}, in which around 20\% of the operations are set as energy-intensive.
+We employ the IIS (Irreducible Inconsistent Subsystem)~\citep{gleeson1990Identifying} provided by the solver to determine $\mathcal{I}nf$.
+The tests are performed on a dataset\footnote{The dataset can be retrieved from the \cite{DVN/AXMPOS_2025}} created from the \cite{brandimarte1993routing} and \cite{fattahi2010dynamic} datasets, in which around 20\% of the operations are labeled energy-intensive.
 Figure~\ref{fig:problem2_feasible_sols} shows the number of instances in which LBBD and ILP have found an optimal solution for each dataset and each value of $\alpha$.
-We observe that the ILP is better to prove optimality when $\alpha$ is low, while the LBBD is always better when $\alpha = 1$.
+We observe that ILP is better to prove optimality when $\alpha$ is low, while LBBD is always better when $\alpha = 1$.
 Although the methods' performances remain close, ILP seems slightly better at proving the optimality of a solution in the other cases, especially in the Brandimarte set.
-But a general trend tends to emerge when the size of the instances grows, in which the LBBD digs out a feasible solution more often than the monolithic MILP.
-Indeed, as shown in Figure~\ref{fig:problem2_feasible_sols}, over the 120 overall experiments run, with a time limit of 1800 seconds, the LBBD returned a feasible solution 107 times, while the monolithic ILP was only capable of finding one 83 times, i.e., around 20\% less.
+However, a general trend tends to emerge when the size of the instances grows, in which the LBBD digs out a feasible solution more often than the monolithic MILP.
+Indeed, as shown in Figure~\ref{fig:problem2_feasible_sols}, in the 120 overall experiments run, with a time limit of 1800 seconds, the LBBD returned a feasible solution 107 times, while the monolithic ILP was only able to find one 83 times, i.e., around 20\% less.